fpen3/Java_Projects/README.md

 students so that they could easily interpret and understand them.

-Each java project should be self explanatory, the file name and comments should explain the premis of every project file.
+Each java project should be self explanatory, the file name and comments should explain the premise of every project file.